 MUSIC aims at literacy, appreciation, as well as the ability to participate in the various forms of musical expression.
-A formal music class is conducted for students beginning in K5.
+A formal music class is conducted for students beginning in K3.
 Singing receives the major emphasis.
-Every class will participate in choir and be required to sing in church through the year.
+Every class will participate in choir and be required to sing in church through the year as part of their participation grade.

 A recorder program is taught in 3rd & 4th grade to reinforce literacy skills and to prepare students for playing other instruments.
-Middle school students will also be offered, choir, handchimes and handbells.
+They will perform in worship as part of their participation grade.